Established in 1945 as an outgrowth of the Barrington Bird Club that was formed back in

 the natural world about them as well as to encourage the preservation of natural

-This is accomplished through monthly meetings held at the Barrington Area
+This is accomplished through monthly meetings held at the Lake Barrington Woods

-Library in September through November and from February through May and by
+in September through November and from February through May and by means of

-means of field trips scheduled to various parks, museums, preserves and other
+field trips scheduled to various parks, museums, preserves and other natural

 History: The first organizational meeting of the Natural History Society was held May 22,